 Dealing with damp How much does it cost to repair damp?

-The cost of fixing a damp problem will depend on the extent of the problem and where in the country you live.
-The table below gives approximate costs of what you can expect to pay for some typical solutions.
+The cost of fixing a damp problem will depend on where in the country you live, but the table below shows the approximate costs of what you should expect to pay for some typical solutions to rising damp.

 |Problem||Solution||Terraced house - one wall||Terraced house - whole house||Semi-detached house - one wall||Semi-detached house - whole house||Detached house - one wall||Detached house - whole house|

 |Ground level is above the existing damp- proof course||Excavate soil only||£204||£268||£262||£594||£437||£1,456|